 - The right food matters for the health, happiness, look and longevity of your dog

 - If you feed commercial, sign up for recall alerts.

-- Raw food is manageable and safe, but there is no research behind it.
+- Raw food may be manageable and safe, but there is no research behind it.
 Be careful what sources you follow for meal planning.